BilalMagg/Auralia/README.md

 ## 🎯 Overview

-**Auralia** is an intelligent voice assistant for Android that uses a unique **visual-AI approach** to understand and execute commands.
-When you speak a command, the app takes a screenshot of your current screen, analyzes it with LLaVA (vision model), and then processes the command with Gemma 3n (text model) for intelligent task execution.
+Auralia is an Android voice assistant designed specifically for visually impaired users.
+It operates fully offline, leveraging the Gemma 3n AI model to provide private, multimodal, and accessible smartphone interactions.
+Users can perform daily tasks—such as setting alarms, sending messages, and web navigation—entirely through voice commands, minimizing reliance on the screen.

 ### 🎯 Project Goals